civicindustries/civicinsight.com/jobs/ruby-on-rails-developer.md

 ### Your Challenges:

-If you're interested in this position, here are a series of questions that you should be ready to take on:
+Here are the types of questions and topics you will be exploring:

   * Our clients have millions of rows of data.
 Are you excited by the prospect of scaling from 10 cities to 100 cities?